rschen7754/cs174a/Final Project/Final Project/ReadMe.txt

 Press right arrow key: move ship right
 Press up arrow key: move ship up
 Press down arrow key: move ship down

+-----Suggested improvements-----
+Settings like the number of lives could also be included in map.txt, to avoid recompiling when changing maps since they depend on each other.
+Other improvements to the gameplay could be considered as well.